arskom/spyne/doc/source/manual/metadata.rst

 `SOAP 1.1 Fault definition <http://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383507>`_,
 which has three main attributes:

-    #. ``faultcode``: is a dot-delimited string whose first part is either
+    #. ``faultcode``: is a dot-delimited string whose first fragment is either
         'Client' or 'Server'.
-Just like HTTP 4xx and 5xx codes, 'Client' indicates that something was wrong with the input, and 'Server' indicates something went wrong during the processing of the otherwise legitimate request.
+Just like HTTP 4xx and 5xx codes, 'Client' indicates that something was wrong with the input, and 'Server' indicates something went wrong during the processing of an otherwise legitimate request.

         Protocol implementors should heed the values in ``faultcode`` to set proper return codes in the protocol level when necessary.
 E.g. HttpRpc protocol will return a HTTP 404 error when a :class:`spyne.error.ResourceNotFound` is raised, and a general HTTP 400 when the ``faultcode`` starts with 'Client.'.
+        Soap would return HTTP 500 for any kind of exception, and denote the nature of the exception in the Soap response body.
     #. ``faultstring``: is the human-readable explanation of the exception.
     #. ``detail``: is the additional information as a valid xml document.